josephsmithberger/XogotDocs/Documentation.docc/Importing Assets.md

 3. Select **“Split View”** from the options that appear.
 4. Choose the **Files App** (or another app containing the asset) from the list of available apps to open it side-by-side with Xogot.
 5. To ensure you have a target for dragging, tap the **Show sidebar button in the upper left** of the Xogot interface and ensure that the **Files Pad** is visible.

+## Share to Xogot

+Starting with Xogot 1.4.2, you can select the "Share" option in various content creation applications and select Xogot as a target for sharing.
+This will send your asset to Xogot.

+Then, launch Xogot, or switch back to Xogot, and you will be prompted about the files that were shared and where you want to import them.

 ## Importing 3D Models